Bassari people

-Population and Migration
+Population

-The total population is between 10,000 and 30,000.
-Most of the Bassari are concentrated on either side of the Senegal-Guinea border southwest of Kedougou, Kédougou Region.
-This areas is referred to in French as Pays Bassari, or liyan in the Bassari language.[citation needed They migrate to the cities and towns of Senegal and Guinea in the dry season in search of wage-labor, using the money they earn to buy household equipment, clothing and other necessary items.
+The total population is estimated to be 15,000.
+Most of the Bassari are concentrated on either side of the Senegal-Guinea border southwest of Kedougou, Kédougou Region, which is part of the larger Bassari Country.
+This area is referred to in French as Pays Bassari, or liyan in the Bassari language.
+They migrate to the cities and towns of Senegal and Guinea in the dry season in search of wage-labor, using the money they earn to buy household equipment, clothing and other necessary items.
+Within the Kedougou Region, there are three cultural landscapes divided between the Bassari, the Bedik, and the Fula people.
+The area of Kedougou inhabited by the Bassari is known as Salemata.